guidodizi/shrike/README.md

 :warning: This command will update files **in-place**.
 Please make a copy of your repo/file if you do not want to do so.

 ## Need Support?
-When you have any feature requests or technical questions or find any bugs, please don't hesitate to file issues.
+If you have any feature requests, technical questions, or find any bugs, please do not hesitate to reach out to us.

-- If you are Microsoft employees, please refer to the [support page](https://aka.ms/aml/support) for details;
+- If you are a Microsoft employee, please refer to the [support page](https://aka.ms/aml/support) for details;
-- If you are outside Microsoft, feel free to send an email to [aml-ds@microsoft.com](mailto:aml-ds@microsoft.com).
+- If you are outside Microsoft, please send an email to [aml-ds@microsoft.com](mailto:aml-ds@microsoft.com).